-It is a UNESCO Biosphere Reserve in the Crete island that attracts tens of thousands of travelers annually.
+It is a UNESCO Biosphere Reserve on Crete island that attracts tens of thousands of travellers annually.
 One of the main reasons is its spectacular gorge ideal for hikers.
 Though many other canyons in Greece, this particular gorge is one of the biggest and the second largest canyon in Europe.

 If you love the outdoors, then don’t forget to add Samaria Gorge to your list of best places to visit in Greece.
 This is one of the top tourist attractions of Crete Island that welcomes outdoor lovers.

 Gorge is for wanderlusts, but you’d have to spend a day hiking the nine-mile Samaria Gorge.
 The time taken will differ based on the traveller’s fitness level and interests.
 Say you spent time watching and exploring flora and fauna in Samaria Gorge, then you may need a whole day.
 Also, make sure to wear hiking shoes and pack plenty of water bottles.

 Different civilizations influence Greek culture, and it now influences modern cultures.
 The sophisticated architecture and stunning sculptures easily attract travellers to Greece.
 One such tourist attraction is Mykonos.
 It has a rich tradition and a festive gala, and it’s an enchanting island in Greece that you may want to visit repeatedly.